 Test::Harness has a command-line tool called prove that allows us to run tests easily.

 The nice thing about prove is that you can actually separate the two steps as well.
 You can run run prove with the -a option and archive your TAP output for later use.
 That is, prove is now only used to run the tests, it does not actually parse the output.

 You can take the output, archive it for later processing.
 Send it over the network to store it in a remote database and/or generate other types of reports, more pleasing to the eyes.
 Especially to the eyes of management.

 TAP as HTML

-You can also use Smolder of Michael Peters. to collect your TAP output and provide historical reports
+You can also use Smolder by Michael Peters to collect your TAP output and provide historical reports.

 As TAP becomes even more widespread, TAP parsers will be written in other languages as well, not only in Perl.